-To earn a FCLACLS Certificate, students must complete successfully a minimum of eight one-semester courses selected from five different areas; fulfill a specified language requirement; and achieve at least a grade of “B” in the minimum number of courses taken towards the Certificate.
-Courses may be taken at any of the campuses but must be approved in advance by the student's home-campus adviser for the program.
-Completed applications for the Certificate must be signed by the home campus adviser, who will bring the application to the Five College LACLS Council meeting in April.
+To earn a FCLACLS Certificate, students must complete successfully a minimum of eight one-semester courses selected from five different areas; fulfill a specified language requirement; and achieve at least a grade of “B” in the minimum number of courses taken toward the certificate.
+Courses may be taken at any of the campuses but must be approved in advance by the student's home-campus advisor for the program.
+Completed applications for the certificate must be signed by the home campus advisor, who will bring the application to the Five College LACLS Council meeting in April.

 Eight full courses or educational activities (each 3–4 credits or equivalent) must be completed within the following areas:

 - A broadly based introductory course on the social and political history of Latin America or U.S. Latinos

 - One course in the social sciences that focuses substantially on Latin America or U.S. Latinos (including courses in anthropology, economics, geography, political science, etc.)